TheGloriousGenesis/CS_Learning/Docker/README.md

 - `context`

 ### Running tests in a container

 - To interact with tests, execute container in interactive mode and change default start up command
 - can execute command in current container or create second service for testing only

 ## Docker for Machine Learning

 - Tensorflow estimator
 - AWS GLUE
 - AWS Safe maker

 ## Tips

 - Only copy files that are needed
-- Delete node_modules folder locally before building Dockerfile as it is done when image is built and do not need to waste time copying it over from local
+- Delete node_modules folder (or build folders for any language) locally before building Dockerfile as it is done when image is built and do not need to waste time copying it over from local

 ## Workflow